 Open plan living-room with kitchen, dining and bedroom areas.
-2 ring induction hob, combination microwave, fridge (with ice-box), TV, ladder up to bed shelf with double mattress.
+1 ring induction hob, combination microwave, fridge (with ice-box), TV, sofa bed and ladder up to bed shelf with double mattress.

 Wet-room with shower, WC and wash-basin.

 If the local coastguard receives a storm warning during your stay, you will be advised and informed accordingly.
 Please be aware that, although this property does not accept pets, the Owner occasionally visits with her dogs.